Lindenwood University is a "Yellow Ribbon School."

 Lindenwood University's Veterans Affairs Center is dedicated to veterans and active military members.
 Stop by and learn more about our degree programs.
 Relax in a comfortable setting while you're on campus.
 Our supportive staff members are dedicated to making your time at Lindenwood productive and enjoyable.

-You'll find us in the Library and Academic Resources Center (LARC), Room 018A.
-Take the elevator to the bottom floor and travel through the Connection (just past KCLC and the Department of Internet Technology).
+You'll find us in the Library and Academic Resources Center (LARC), Room 018B.
+Take the elevator to the bottom floor and we are the office you see when the elevator doors open!

 - Admissions processes and requirements